saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

 without the store keyword [store=False], the functional field will not be stored in the database [e.g you can just access it by a browse record].<br>
 If you use store=True [the default is False]; your functional field will be stored in the DB and will be calculated for just one time.

+#### Create db from commandline
+-d db_name --stop-after-init <br>
+By default db create without demo data.If we need to create db with demo data then in dev.conf file paste below line<br>
+without_demo = False

 #### Restore large backup zip file: If backup zip filegreater then 1gb
 Then first we extract the zip...there sould be a *.sql file anf a filestore folder